The "Gentle" Electric Company • 499 Marlboro Rd • Brattleboro, VT

 Although Richard died in 2012, his legend was as a veritable Who’s Who of Solar.
 He understood, well before many of us, that renewables could be a real solution to meet our energy needs.
 The legendary Sunnyside Solar had to be closed after Richard’s death.

 Recently Carol was in a situation where an industry that she helped give birth to was now finally growing up.
 There are some things that call for action for making it right and there are times when someone can help.
 Dave Bonta took the call and led the historically innovative Sunnyside Solar reboot.
-With a partnership in the USA Solar Store network and a successful restart, Dave Bonta felt it was time to let Sunnyside flourish on its own.
-New ownership is continuing the legacy and yes, Carol is still here.
+With a partnership in the USA Solar Store network and a successful restart, Dave Bonta felt it was time to let Sunnyside flourish under new ownership.
+Joseph and Rosemary Mangum now continue the legacy, with hopes of achieving even a small amount of difference in the planet as Carol and Richard did.
 Please stop in and see us to learn how solar can work for you.